SimulatedSimian/SimulatedSimian.github.io/tracetcp.md

 In addition to providing the functionality of the standard traceroute utility tracetcp allows a trace to be performed over any TCP port.
 This allows the discovery of what ports a filewall blocks and also the presence of any transparent proxies that have been put in place.

+#Issues

+Any issues found can be raised [here](https://github.com/SimulatedSimian/tracetcp/issues).

+I can also be contacted on twitter:
 [![tweet @SimulatedSimian](/images/tweet.png)](https://twitter.com/intent/tweet?screen_name=SimulatedSimian)

 # Usage